Dance bars should stop serving food, says R R Patil

-While a draft bill proposes that dance bars shouldn’t serve liquor, the state home minister wants to go a step further by prohibiting the establishments from serving food, too
+While a draft bill proposes that dance bars shouldn’t serve liquor, the Maharashtra home minister wants to go a step further by prohibiting the establishments from serving food, too

 The state is still begrudging the idea that the court has lifted the ban on dance bars.
 So, even after a draft amendment bill has been readied to separate bars from dance activities, Home Minister R R Patil is not satisfied and wants to bar the bars from serving food.